 What are an organization’s benefits when the transition is completed?

 There are quite a few, but I will outline four major ones:

 - Business and IT will be more aligned

 - IT staff will feel in control, which will reduce overall staff turnover

 - You will save money in the long run and reallocate it to more project work, which is more fun for your IT staff

-- Focus will be shifted from short term to long term IT plans
+- The focus will be shifted from short term to long term IT plans

-StratoGrid Advisory IT Advisory practice have assisted numerous organizations in developing and executing the shift from the firefighting mode.
+StratoGrid Advisory IT Advisory practice has assisted numerous organizations in developing and executing the shift from the firefighting mode.
 Please let us know if we can be of any assistance to your organization.